llvm/circt/docs/Charter.md

 enabled.
 This abstraction facilitates reasoning about resource sharing and pipelined behavior, while leaving the specifics of how those mechanisms are implemented implicit.
-Lowering into an RTL-level description typically requires explictly representing these mechanisms, converting both the control finite-state machine and the datapath into registers and combinational logic.
+Lowering into an RTL-level description typically requires explicitly representing these mechanisms, converting both the control finite-state machine and the datapath into registers and combinational logic.
 This lowering also requires explicitly representing clocks and clock enables in the circuit in an